 If you have a low income and are unable to work from home, and you need to self-isolate, you may be eligible for financial support.
 This will be a £500 lump sum.

-To be eligible for the Test and Trace Support Payment, you must apply no later than 14 days after your period of self-isolation has ended and:
+To be eligible for the Test and Trace Support Payment, you must apply no later than 28 days from your isolation start date and:

 have been asked to self-isolate by NHS Test and Trace, either because you’ve tested positive for COVID-19 or have recently been in close contact with someone who has tested positive;

 be unable to work from home and will lose income as a result of self-isolating; and

 be currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.